rnietoe/Training/docs/AWS/08-Databases.md

 * **Amazon's Data WareHousing** used for **OLAP** (OnLine Analytics Processing)
 * Used for Business Intelligence
 * availabled in 1 AZ

-## EMR (Elastic Map Reduce)

-web service that makes it easy to process large amounts of data efficiently. sample of **big data**

-cluster with:

-* master node (store logs by default)
-* core node
-* task node (optional)

-logs must be defined on cluster creation

 ## ElastiCache

 Improve performance with cache for the most common queries: